feifei-cv/RCE/README.md

 ## Acknowledgement
-This code is heavily borrowed from  [Transfer Learning Library](https://github.com/thuml/Transfer-Learning-Library/),[CST]( https://github.com/Liuhong99/CST) and it is our pleasure to acknowledge their contributions.
+This code is heavily borrowed from  [Transfer Learning Library](https://github.com/thuml/Transfer-Learning-Library/) and [CST]( https://github.com/Liuhong99/CST).
+It is our pleasure to acknowledge their contributions.